open-telemetry/community/projects/resources-and-entities.md

 ### Problem 4: Metric Cardinality Problem

 Today every attribute in an OpenTelemetry Resource, according to the metric data model, is used to determine the identity of a metric.
 Given known issues in metric time-series database implementations around cardinality, this can cause major issues if Resources are allowed to leverage high cardinality attributes.

-Given many Resource attributes semantic conventions today were defined for the tracing instrumentation, we do find many high cardinality definitions, e.g. the [Process](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/resource/process.md#process) resource includes `pid` and and `parent_pid`, which are known to churn between instances of an application and would lead to higher cardinality streams.
+Given many Resource attribute semantic conventions today were defined for tracing instrumentation, we do find many high cardinality definitions, e.g. the [Process](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/resource/process.md#process) resource includes `pid` and and `parent_pid`, which are known to churn between instances of an application and would lead to higher cardinality streams.

 Many metric backends are simply erasing resource attributes from metrics to workaround the issue.
 Here's an example [solution for prometheus](https://github.com/open-telemetry/opentelemetry-specification/issues/1782), and [another proposal for yet another point-fix for prometheus](https://github.com/open-telemetry/opentelemetry-specification/pull/2736).